Mfarzana/docker-learning/day3_Dockerfile/README.md

 - Build a Docker image from Dockerfile
 - Run image
 -  Push Java Web App In Docker Hub
+- Pushing and Pulling to and from Docker Hub

 ## UploJava Web App In Docker Registry
 #### Step 1: Go to project directory and create a docker file